aisingapore/ai-practitioner-handbook/book/5-data-mgmt-exp-proc/data-poisoning-data-extraction.md

-# What to look out for in my data sources to reduce the risks of data poisoning and data extraction?
+# What can I reduce the risks of data poisoning and data extraction?

 Contributor(s): Kew Wai Marn, AI Engineer